kwonus/Quelle-Obsolete/Clarity-Syntax.md

 ### IV.
 Statement Labels

-In this section, we will examine how user-defined macros are used in Clarity.
-A macro in Clarity is a way for the user to label a statement for subsequent use.
+In this section, we will examine how user-defined macros are used in Quelle.
+A macro in Quelle is a way for the user to label a statement for subsequent use.
 By applying a label to a statement, a shorthand mechanism is created for subsequent execution.
 This gives rise to two new definitions:

 1. Labelling a statement (or defining a macro)